soramitsu/iroha2-longevity-load-rs/README.md

 ## About

-This is a testing script that generates empty transactions, with given `TPS` and reports status at a given `address`.
+This is a script that generates empty transactions, given a `TPS` rate.
+It reports status to a given `address`.
 It was mainly created to test longevity stand for Iroha2.

 ## Usage